Homemade hair care can be simple, cheap, and genuinely useful if you use the right recipe for the right problem.

 Instructions

-Mix the oil with the honey in a bowl until they make a paste.
-Work the paste through your hair from the roots to the tip.
+Mix the oil and the honey in a bowl until they make a paste.
+Work the paste through your hair from the roots to the tips.

 Wrap up in a shower cap and leave for 20 minutes.